Hair Extension Experts

 2. A consultation is a must, face to face.

-3. Does he or she seem knowlegble?
+3. Does he or she seem knowlegable?

-4. Does he or she have before and after pictures that appear to be taken in the salon you are in.
-Not ones taken from a published book or internet posting.
+4. Does he or she have before and after pictures that appear to be taken in the salon you are in, (not ones taken from a published book or internet posting).

-6. Are there other client’s in the salon that wear extensions in the salon at the time?
-Are you permitted to speak with them, look at them, etc?
+6. Are there other clients in the salon that wear extensions in the salon at the time?
+Are you permitted to speak with them, look at them, etc.?